 32-bit SQL Restore is terminating abnormally with an insufficient memory error.
-The ndf and ldf files are restored and then the failure occurs, at the very end, while processing the FileStream data.
+The ndf and ldf files are restored and the failure occurs while processing the FileStream data.

 An exception occurred while executing a Transact-SQL statement or batch.